Gastritis: Critical illness

+Autoimmune

+Autoimmune gastritis, also known as pernicious anemia, is a chronic asymptomatic gastritis caused by an autoimmune attack on the cells that create intrinsic factor in the stomach, necessary for absorption of vitamin B12.
+This can result in a type of anemia, and an irreversible neurological damage, if left untreated.

 Diet

 Evidence does not support a role for specific foods, including spicy foods and coffee, in the development of peptic ulcers.
 People are usually advised to avoid foods that bother them.
 There is little specific advice on diet published by authoritative sources.
-The website of the National Health Service of the United Kingdom advises "avoiding foods that can irritate the stomach, such as spicy, acidic or fried foods", and suggests that "you may want to talk to a GP about this".
+The National Health Service of the United Kingdom advises avoiding spicy, acidic or fried foods which may irritate the stomach.

 Pathophysiology

 Acute

 Acute erosive gastritis typically involves discrete foci of surface necrosis due to damage to mucosal defenses.
 NSAIDs inhibit cyclooxygenase-1, or COX-1, an enzyme responsible for the biosynthesis of eicosanoids in the stomach, which increases the possibility of peptic ulcers forming.
 Also, NSAIDs, such as aspirin, reduce a substance that protects the stomach called prostaglandin.
 These drugs used in a short period are not typically dangerous.
 However, regular use can lead to gastritis.
-Additionally, severe physiologic stress ("stress ulcers") from sepsis, hypoxia, trauma, or surgery is also a common etiology for acute erosive gastritis.
+Additionally, severe physiologic stress from sepsis, hypoxia, trauma, or surgery is also a common etiology for acute erosive gastritis, resulting in "stress ulcers".
 This form of gastritis can occur in more than 5% of hospitalized patients.

-Also, note that alcohol consumption does not cause chronic gastritis.
+Also, alcohol consumption does not cause chronic gastritis.
 It does, however, erode the mucosal lining of the stomach; low doses of alcohol stimulate hydrochloric acid secretion.
 High doses of alcohol do not stimulate secretion of acid.